section-engineering-education/engineering-education/recovering-wifi-passwords-from-operating-systems/Index.md

 A shell is a user interface that provides access to a variety of application services.
 The shell can be based on the command line, or it can include a graphical interface (GUI).

 ***Windows PowerShell*** is a shell originally developed by Microsoft for user use and suspension management.
-PowerShell is an open-source project and can be installed on macOS, windows, and Linux Operating Systems.
+PowerShell is an open-source project and can be installed on macOS, Windows, and Linux Operating Systems.
 This Shell is based on the .NET framework and incorporates a command-line shell and writing language.

 For more about PowerShell [Click here](https://en.wikipedia.org/wiki/PowerShell)